coolar-star/COOL/README.md

 # COOL — Character Optimization Option Layer

+An external identity architecture for LLMs —
+**not a memory store, not fine-tuning, and not prompt engineering.**

+---

 ## Motivation and Background

 Large Language Models (LLMs) are increasingly deployed as interactive agents